brightspot/react-examples/theming/README.md

 ### 1. Create a theme

   - [`_config.json`](/theming/brightspot/_config.json): This file provides the core information for a theme.
-A theme configuration file may consist of the following fields:
+In order to configure global and content styling with a theme, a theme MUST have the following fields:
-    - `themeFields`: Fields for global theme styling.
+    - `themeFields`: All items listed under this field are for global theme styling.
-    - `colorPalette`: Fields to create a color palette for easier color selection.
-    - `styles`: Fields for content styling.
+    - `styles`: All items listed under this field are for content styling.

     ```json5
     {
       "themeFields": {},
-      "styles": {},
-      "colorPalette": {}
+      "styles": {}
     }
     ```